 Points to note:

-1. I have imposed a 50 – 60kg cargo limit for the roof which is well inside the roof rack and bar limits.
+1. I have imposed a rough 50 – 60kg cargo limit for the roof which is well inside the roof rack and bar limits.
 But I am considering the strength of the fibre glass.
 I do not load or unload unless it’s fully down on the gutters.
 If it needs significant work I will remove it, do the work and refit it.

 3. The roof rack significantly increases your height, especially when loaded…. don’t forget it when entering ferries or passing under low bridges or entering underground car parks!
+Maybe add a sticker to your dashboard with the new heights in loaded and unloaded configurations?

 4. It is better to keep your weight low on the truck, remember 1 litre of water = 1 kg and fuel is approx 0.8kgs.
 Don’t go mad filling your roof with jerrycans!